OPEnSLab-OSU/Loom/README.md

 you can save them with write_non_volatile().
 If you need to read from flash memory, you can read into the configuration structure with read_non_volatile().
 Do not excessively write, as each board supports about ~10000 flash writesin its lifetime; the cells in flash memory wear out over time.

+## 32u4 Limitations

+The 32u4 has a number of limitations in comparision to the M0 processors, which are documented below.

+**Program Storage**

+The 32u4 has limited program storage, generally not enough to fit a moderately complex Loom project.

+**Issues with Floats**

+When compiling for the 32u4, the Arduino IDE seems to use a smaller subset of standard C functions.
+This is most apparent when using floats.
+For example, `strtof` is not provided (but is for M0), and `sprintf` does not work with floats (often requiring cumbersome work-arounds / using the String library).

+**RAM**

+It seems that exceeding the provided RAM causes freezing.
+In the LOOM library, it is not unusual for for a 32u4 to run normally until receiving a bundle, likely due to declaration of more variables exceeding RAM.